More case studies with Indaten®

-Metal Structures Center: a showroom for the versatility of steel in construction
+Metal Structures Centre: A showroom for the versatility of steel in construction

 The aim for this new steel research centre in Belgium was to employ as many steel solutions as possible.
-The building is a showroom for the versatility of steel in construction, more than 300 tonnes were used and different coatings provide the required aesthetics.
+The building is a showroom for the versatility of steel in construction - more than 300 tonnes were used and different coatings ensure the required aesthetics.

-Situated in a 52 hectare Technological Park just outside Ghent, Belgium, this new campus of the Metal Structure Centre was opened in September 2011.
-The 8.300 sqm building comprises laboratories, mechanical testing and welding halls, warehouse space, offices and meeting rooms.
+Situated in a 52-hectare technological park just outside Ghent, Belgium, this new campus of the Metal Structures Centre was opened in September 2011.
+The 8300-metre-square building comprises laboratories, mechanical testing and welding halls, warehouse space, offices, and meeting rooms.

-The Metal Structure Centre (MSC) is a joint project of Ghent University, OCAS (a partnership between ArcelorMittal and the Flemish Region) and the Belgian Welding Institute.
-The MSC partners work together to coordinate research and develop competencies in the design, use and behaviour of steel structures.
+The Metal Structures Centre (MSC) is a joint project of Ghent University, OCAS (a partnership between ArcelorMittal and the Flemish Region), and the Belgian Welding Institute.
+The MSC partners work together to coordinate research and develop competencies in the design, use, and behaviour of steel structures.

-The building should be conceived as a demonstration of the versatility of steel, so the project partners set strict design criteria: apart from its functionality, the new Metal Structure Centre should be characterized by a distinct architectural design, employing as many steel solutions as possible.
-Naturally, sustainability should also play an important role: minimum energy consumption was required; construction and maintenance cost should be low.
+The building was conceived as a demonstration of the versatility of steel, so the project partners set strict design criteria: apart from its functionality, the new Metal Structures Centre was characterised by a distinct architectural design employing as many steel solutions as possible.
+Naturally, sustainability also played an important role: minimum energy consumption was required and construction and maintenance costs needed to be low.

-Archipl architecten from Ghent accepted the challenge to design this building, the engineering department of ArcelorMittal Ghent and OCAS provided technical assistance.
-Some steel solutions were developed specifically for this new research centre.
+Archipl Architecten from Ghent accepted the challenge to design this building, while the engineering department of ArcelorMittal Ghent and OCAS provided technical assistance.
+Certain steel solutions were developed specifically for this new research centre.

-A covered walkway constitutes the entrance to the building, its roof acts as a rainwater collector.
-So instead of entering the sewage system, the rainwater is first diverted to a buffer tank which supplies water for the sanitation of the whole building.
-Once the buffer is full, the rainwater is directed to an infiltration system which allows it to percolate down to the ground water.
+A covered walkway constitutes the entrance to the building with its roof acting as a rainwater collector.
+Instead of entering the sewage system, the rainwater is first diverted to a buffer tank which supplies water for the sanitation of the whole building.
+Once the buffer is full, the rainwater is directed to an infiltration system, which allows it to percolate down to the ground water.
 The infiltration system minimises runoff when heavy showers occur and avoids overloading the local waste water systems.